Tumie-Matlou/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # C Variables, if else and while

--This directory consists of the illustration of variables, if, else, while loops in C language.
+- This directory consists of the illustration of variables, if, else, while loops in C language.
-It consists of C programs, Shell scripting, C source files and C executables.
+- It consists of C programs, Shell scripting, C source files and C executables.

 # Tasks: